seekwhencer/Playlist-Automation/README.md

 This is a php web app to generate smart playlists and start playlist by timetable.
 Developed by using a Raspberry Pi 3 but usable on every Ubuntu / Debian platform.

+The Software generates Playlists by use a folder structure on the harddisk, filled with mp3 files.
+The Randomness will be affected by the age of the files, by a hot rotation of the newest files, and spots and podcast every nth tracks.
+At the time only Deutschlandfunk / DRadio podcasts are usable.
+The Podcast files will be downloaded and stored on the harddisk.
+And playlists or shows can be scheduled.
+They can start automatically by time and weekday.

 Hardware
 --------------------------------------
 - Raspberry Pi 3